jimmy-lyons/CV/README.md

 ### Makers Academy (April 2022 to July 2022)
 - The course is taught over a twelve week period, during which the syllabus is learnt through pair-programming.
-- Over the twelve weeks, my knowledge has quickly progressed from basic literacy in Ruby and writing simple algorithms, to writing complex full stack web applications in Ruby and Javascript.
+- Over the twelve weeks, my knowledge has quickly progressed from basic literacy in Ruby and writing simple algorithms, to writing complex [full stack web applications](#key-projects) in Ruby and Javascript.
 - The course has taught me to implement the principles of Object Oriented Programming and Test Driven Development in each of my projects.
-- The applications I have designed during the course have generally had a Model-View-Controller structure and follow RESTful principles.
+- I have designed RESTful applications during the course using an [MVC Structure](https://github.com/jimmy-lyons/acebook-MakeBook.git) and [MERN stack](https://github.com/jimmy-lyons/brains-on-brioche).
 - During team projects, we have employed Agile working methodologies.
 - To summarise my experience at Makers, I would say that the course provides a framework for you to grow your knowledge of programming.
 The coaching input is minimal and so the responsibility to learn and resolve problems sits firmly with the student.
 As such, I feel that my greatest skill gained from the course is the confidence to tackle any challenge: whether resolving a complex issue in an already familiar language; or learning a completely new language or framework.